Together we’ll build the Buddha Hall

-In the Buddha Hall, we’ll learn together how to replace anxiety, anger, and fear with love, compassion, and wisdom.
-Will you join us?
+In the Buddha Hall, we’ll learn to replace anxiety, anger, and fear with love, compassion, and wisdom.

 Creating places for nuns, monks, and lay people to generate virtue brings “great fruit, highly beneficial, splendid and enormous in nature.”